muscle strain - bruising

-SportsMed is the physical therapy product we suggest to aid recovery of calf injury.
+SportsMed is the TENS, ECS and EMS machine we suggest to aid repair of calf injury.

 SportsMed electrotherapy can be used everyday - outside the clinic - for drug-free, on-demand pain relief.
 It is also designed and programmed to aid circulation, reduce inflammation, hasten healing and help with calf muscle rehabilitation.

 - Pain relief (modulated low and high frequency TENS; continuous, comfortable intensity)